 Brainstorm a list of potential customers and what means or media you would use to reach them.
-Create a presentation or spreadsheet showing this information and save it as evidence towards a Siemens Work Experience Digital Badge.
-If you can add any contact details you can find.
-Save your completed worksheet as evidence towards a Siemens Work Experience Digital Badge.
+Create a presentation or spreadsheet showing this information and include any contact details you can find.

 Contact / name Media approach

 Company 1

 Company 2

 Company 3

 Company 4

 Company 5